robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

        # actual library code here ...

-As the seconds example above already demonstrated, library listeners can specify `listener interface versions`_ using `ROBOT_LISTENER_API_VERSION` attribute exactly like any other listener.
+As the seconds example above already demonstrated, library listeners have to specify `listener interface versions`_ using `ROBOT_LISTENER_API_VERSION` attribute exactly like any other listener.